Historic Hayward Field

 Hayward Field was initially constructed for football in 1919.
 Two years later, a six-lane cinder track was installed and a full schedule of track events were transferred from Kincaid Field on the opposite edge of campus.
 The facility was utilized for both sports until the opening of Autzen Stadium in 1967.

-The Oregon Track & Field and Cross Country camps will also utilize the Moshofsky Center.
+The Oregon Track & Field camp will also utilize the Moshofsky Center.
 The first indoor practice facility on the West Coast became a reality, thanks in large part to Ed and Elaine Moshofsky, with the groundbreaking taking place in March 1997.

 Spanning a height of 70 feet at its tallest point, the sparkling indoor facility includes a full-length artificial football surface, a synthetic four-lane 120-meter running track and the Duck Shop souvenir retail outlet.
 Not only is it the ideal solution for the University’s football team to work out during inclement weather, but plays host to eight of the 16 intercollegiate sports.
 An automated system of nets can be lowered within minutes to convert the structure into a batting cage for the women’s softball team or provide a driving range for the men’s and women’s golf teams.